Things that are Dirty, Broken, Easily Broken, Sharp, Torn, Poor Quality, Liquid, in Aerosol Cans.

 Markers.
-Used-up they become litter.
+Used-up plastic marker containers become litter.

 Battery Operated Toys and Games.
 Batteries are too expensive for poor parents to replace and when they corrode the acid in them is dangerous, especially if there are no local dumps or places to safely dispose of them.
 Button batteries are especially dangerous because small children might find them inviting and easy to swallow.